Skip to main content

 Key takeaways

-• Many short-term disability insurance policies provide coverage for some mental health conditions.
+• If your mental health is affecting your ability to work, financial support may be available.
+Many short-term disability insurance policies provide coverage for some mental health conditions.

-• Exactly what mental health conditions are covered by short-term disability insurance will vary from policy to policy—but can include things like depression, anxiety, eating disorders, substance abuse disorders or mood disorders.
+• The mental health conditions covered by short-term disability insurance will vary from policy to policy—but can include things like depression, anxiety, eating disorders, substance abuse disorders, or mood disorders.
+The coverage must be in place before your disability begins and you make a claim.

 Dan Suprenant is a senior director of Insurance Solutions at Northwestern Mutual.